KANNIBALWEAR/K_OVERVIEW/README.md

 - RESEARCH THE SLANG (AOKU HAS SOME GOOD EXAMPLES OF PROPER NAMING)

 People wearing your techwear are called "carriers" (virus, disease motive).

+'First, start with the jacket.
+All great techwear outfits are built on outerwear, full stop.
+As a general rule, the best tech jackets are waterproof, durable, and designed for movement, ideally wrapped in a neutral color.
+In general, err towards GORE-TEX fabrics and zippers in key areas.

+Second, build functional layers.
+The best tech jacket is only as good as what’s underneath.
+Our recommendation: go for a slouchy extended tee under a warm mid-layer, ideally a goose down jacket or high-tech fleece.
+In the outdoors industry, this is referred to as the “base-mid-shell” system.

+This three-layer design ensures rapid adaptability both inside and out.

+Next, do the details.
+The difference between “technical athleisure” and true techwear rests in high-function features like hidden vents, specialized pockets, and taped seams.
+In many ways, these tech details differentiate techwear from scaled-down looks like athleisure or sportswear.

+Just look at a pair of Guerilla Group pants vs. your athleisure cargoes from H&M: both are black, tapered, and heavy on pockets, but only one drips the sort of utility features (articulated joints, intersecting seams, water-repellant coating) that mark it “techwear.”

+Finally, focus on footwear.
+Even with space-age layers and every detail in line, the wrong shoes can throw off your vibe entirely.
+As a general rule, choose sneakers either made of cutting-edge materials (Flyknit, Primeknit, neoprene, etc.) or have visible “tech” features that supplant their more humble construction (ex. a leather sneaker with a zipper entry)."

+1. Technical hardshell.
+The cornerstone of all techwear outfits.
+The right hardshell jacket will keep you dry through 3 hours of winter precipitation and even stay breathable during activity.
+Try getting that from a peacoat.

+2. Performance mid-layer.
+Most technical shells lack insulation by design, leaving the warmth factor up to a user’s individual needs.
+Layer a performance mid-layer under your jacket for the ultimate in customized insulation.

+3. Extended tee.
+Fashion, function, and lightweight style.
+The base layer that cover all your bases.

+4.